openblockchains/awesome-diem/README.md

 - [First Look: Libra](https://info.binance.com/en/research/marketresearch/libra.html) by Binance Research, June 18th 2019 - An in-depth review of Facebook's long-anticipated entry into cryptocurrency

+Regulation, Regulation, Regulation

+- [[US] Fed[eral] [Reserve] chief [Jerome Powell] calls for Facebook to halt Libra project until concerns addressed](https://www.reuters.com/article/us-usa-fed-powell-libra/fed-chief-calls-for-facebook-to-halt-libra-project-until-concerns-addressed-idUSKCN1U51VE), July 10, 2019, Reuters

 Skeptic / Critical Thinking

+- [Why Facebook's Libra currency gets the thumbs down](https://www.theguardian.com/business/2019/jul/02/why-facebook-libra-currency-gets-the-thumbs-down) by Joseph Stiglitz, July 2, 2019 - Facebook has earned a level of distrust that took the banking sector much longer to achieve.
+Time and again, Facebook's leaders, faced with a choice between money and honouring their promises, have grabbed the money.
+And nothing could be more about money than creating a new currency.
+Only a fool would trust Facebook with his or her financial wellbeing.
+But maybe that's the point: with so much personal data on some 2.4bn monthly active users, who knows better than Facebook just how many suckers are born every minute?

+- [The Real Threat From Facebook's Libra Coin](https://www.forbes.com/sites/francescoppola/2019/06/30/the-real-threat-from-facebooks-libra-coin/) by Frances Coppola, June 30, 2019 - Facebook's Libra cryptocurrency is generating an immense amount of hype.
+Some hail it as the beginning of the end of sovereign currencies.
+Others believe it will draw people into the cryptocurrency world, leading them inexorably to place their faith in the One True Cryptocurrency, Bitcoin...

 - [Facebook's New Currency Has Big Claims and Bad Ideas - Libra is an ideological project, not a practical one](https://foreignpolicy.com/2019/06/24/971554-facebook-bitcoin-libra-crypto-bad/) by David Gerard (Foreign Policy), June 24, 2019 - Libra has certainly demonstrated one of the main characteristics of blockchain projects - grandiose claims and egregious nonsense...